Anatomic Pathology Lab

-The Division of Pathology at Cincinnati Children’s provides autopsy services for outlying institutions, offering comprehensive fetal and perinatal postmortem examinations performed by highly trained pediatric pathologists.
+The Division of Pathology provides autopsy services for Cincinnati Children's patients and for outlying institutions, offering comprehensive pediatric, perinatal, and fetal postmortem examinations performed by highly trained pediatric pathologists.

 Autopsy Schedule and Coordination

 Routine autopsies are performed Monday through Friday during regular business hours.
-Weekend or holiday autopsies require prior approval from the on-call pathologist.
-Institutions should contact us before sending a case to coordinate record transfer and paperwork.
+Weekend or holiday autopsies require prior approval from the on-call pathologist or autopsy director.
+Institutions should contact us before sending a case to coordinate medical record transfer and paperwork.

 Genetic Testing Considerations